antirez/c64-kitty/README.md

 The *unbelievable* [demo by Linus Åkesson](https://linusakesson.net/scene/a-mind-is-born/), released under the license Creative Commons BY-NC-SA, so I hope it is fine to include it here since this is open source code (Otherwise, please, Linus, tell me!).

-It is highly recommended to run the demo with audio on (on Mac).
+It is highly recommended to run the demo with audio on (on Mac and Linux).

-If you want to implement equally minimal, no dependencies, audio support for Linux, please send a pull request: thank you.